Background

 What are the emotions in dreams of clothing?

-Dreams of clothing are more related to embarrassment and more related to confusion than dreams in general.
+Clothing dreams are more related to embarrassment and more related to confusion than dreams in general.
 They are less related to fear.

 the same as usual